 A management procedure contains elements related to data collection, assessment, and harvest rules.
-Combined with objectives, this make up a management strategy.
+Combined with objectives, this makes a management strategy.
 Some elements of management procedures that have been proposed by the MSAB are:

-- Total mortality: Direct accounting by area for all sources of mortality in that area, including sublegals. - Size limits: No size limit, current minimum size limit, 26 inches instead of 32, slot limits. - Harvest rules: 30:20 control rule, reference removal rate 21.5%/16.125%, coast-wide and by area. - National shares: catch limits by areas allocated rather than based on stock distribution. - Bycatch mitigation: Impacts among areas for bycatch in a particular area.
+- Total mortality: Direct accounting by area for all sources of mortality in that area, including sublegals and bycatch mortality. - Fishing Intensity: SPR-based (spawning potential ratio). - Harvest rules: 30:20 and 40:20 coast-wide control rules, reference harvest rate 21.5%/16.125% by IPHC Regulatory Area.